Popular Tourist Spots, Best Activities to do, and Places to Visit in Daejeon

 The Expo Bridge and Expo Park are two of the most iconic monuments in Daejeon.
 It was designed by architect Hui Lee Shum for the ’93 Expo.
 The bridge goes over the Gap River and near Expo Park.

 The bridge is spectacular at night, with colorful lights and transparent water jets from the cascade flanking the footbridge.

 Take a scenic walk or drive around Daecheong Dam.

-Clasped by stunning low-lying hills, Daecheong Dam is a great spot for some scenic walk or drive away from the city.
+Clasped by stunning low-lying hills, Daecheong Dam is an excellent spot for some scenic walk or drive away from the city.
 The observatory station by the Palgakjeong Service Area allows visitors to enjoy the views of the water.

-On the left of the dam is the Water Culture Center, where you can find an aquarium and learn about the construction of the dam.
+On the left of the dam is the Water Culture Center, where you can find an aquarium and learn about the dam’s construction.

 Learn the history of Daejeon at the Daejeon History Museum

 Lastly, find out more about the city you have just been exploring by checking in at the Daejeon History Museum.
 The hall features a permanent gallery space, a planned hall, donated relics, and a city promotion hall.
 The permanent gallery displays treasures of the city about the Confucian culture.

 Learn about Korean history by visiting the Daejeon History Museum.

 Daejeon Travel and Tour Packages

-To help you plan out your visit to Daejeon, we listed places to visit and other amazing activities to do in Daejeon, South Korea.
+To help you plan out your visit to Daejeon, we listed places to visit and other unique activities to do in Daejeon, South Korea.
 We also listed some of the best Daejeon travel and tour packages, as well as excellent flight deals and accommodation.

 Searching for the best hotels, resorts, and affordable flights in the nearby Cities?
-Check out our list of affordable Daejeon hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.
+Check out our list of cheap Daejeon hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.